bartdeboer/cobrahooks/README.md

 # Cobrahooks

 A more versatile hooks layer for [Cobra](https://github.com/spf13/cobra).
-It allows to register multiple hooks for cobra commands.
-Also ensures persistent hooks are persistently executed.
+It allows to register multiple hooks for cobra commands and ensures persistent hooks are persistently executed.

 ```go
 parentCmd := &Command{